 City Demolishes Royale Inn in Historic Northeast

-Much to the delight of those living in Kansas City’s Historic Northeast neighborhoods, demolition of the Royale Inn began March 20.
-Tearing down the old motel clears the way for continuing development of the Paseo Gateway Project.
+Much to the delight of those living in Kansas City’s Historic Northeast neighborhoods, demolition crews took down the Royale Inn March 20, clearing the way for continuing development of the Paseo Gateway Project.

 Under the nearly $12 million Paseo Gateway Project plan, the Independence Ave. and The Paseo intersection will be realigned to improve traffic and pedestrian safety, enhance connectivity to downtown, Historic Northeast and other eastside neighborhoods and improve future development opportunities.
 Other improvements include new sidewalks, on-street bike lanes and new streetlights.